ilkajw/gnn-decision-boundary/README.md

 # GNN Decision Boudary

-This repository provides a pipeline to analyse the classification behaviour of a GAT, GCN or GraphSAGE model on edit paths between graphs from the TUDataset MUTAG.
+This repository provides a pipeline to analyse the classification behaviour of a GAT, GCN or GraphSAGE model along edit paths between graphs from the TUDataset MUTAG.
-For that, it uses the repository `pg_gnn_decision_boundary` and precalculated optimal edit operations from it to build the edit path graphs.
+Doing so, it uses the repository `pg_gnn_decision_boundary` and precalculated optimal edit operations between graph pairs from it to build the edit path graphs.

-A model is trained on the original dataset with k-fold cross validation and the best weight state according to test accuracy over all folds and epochs selected.
-With the best model, the edit path graphs are classified.
+A GNN model is trained on the MUTAG dataset with k-fold cross validation.
+We select the best weight state according to test accuracy over all folds and epochs.
+With this model, the edit path graphs are classified.

-Analysis then considers:
+The analysis of the GNN classification behaviour along the edit paths between graphs considers:
-- how many flips happen along the paths,
+- the number of classifiction changes (flips) along paths,
-- where flips (of which order) happen along the paths,
+- the location of flips (of a certain order) along paths,
-- which operations trigger changes in which sections of the paths.
+- the graph operations triggering flips per sections of the paths.

+For analysis, we consider different groups of paths:
-For analysis, paths between graphs from the same and from different classes are distinguished, as well as paths between graphs from the training set, between graphs from the test set or between one graph from the training and one from the test set.
+- paths between graphs from the same and from different classes,
+- paths between graphs from the training set, between graphs from the test set or between one graph from the training and one from the test set (considering the fold yielding the best test accuracy).

-The repo defines a k-fold cross validation training on training sets augmented with labeled path graphs and calculates test accuracy statistics to compare training stability to the original dataset training.
+A k-fold cross validation training is defined on training sets augmented with labeled path graph.
+For each fold, gaphs from paths between a graph pair from the training split are added to the training split.We
-Additional path graphs are labelled as follows:
+They are labeled as follows:
 - on paths between graphs of the same class with this respective class
 - on paths between graphs of different classes with the source graph's class up to a pre-set relative path progress, and with the target graph's class afterwards
+We calculate test accuracy statistics to compare training stability to the original dataset training.

 ### Installation